 However, the principles that govern traditional First Peoples’ perspectives of teaching and learning have gained a more prominent place in the BC education system as educators are recognizing that they promote educational practices that are also powerfully effective for non-Indigenous learners, and are paralleled by some other non-Indigenous education theory, that is replacing the post-industrial model of education that has been entrenched in Canada’s education systems.
 Recently, the BC Education system underwent change.
-The process includes a move toward teaching and learning that is more responsive to the contexts and needs of the learners, and the explicit inclusion of what are termed “Core Competencies”.
+The process included a move toward teaching and learning that is more responsive to the contexts and needs of the learners, and the explicit inclusion of what are termed “Core Competencies”.
 These are sets of intellectual, personal, and social and emotional proficiencies that all students need to develop in order to engage in deep learning and life-long learning.
 The broad categories includes more specific competencies: communication, critical thinking, creative thinking, personal awareness and responsibility, social responsibility, and positive personal and cultural identity.

-The increased emphasis on personalization and the recognition of the importance of paying attention to more aspects of self may be new to the BC education system, but they are not new to Indigenous peoples.
+The increased emphasis on personalization and the recognition of the importance of paying attention to more aspects of self may be new to the BC education system, but it is not new to Indigenous peoples.
 These initiatives echo what has already been known by First Peoples – that education is a complex process that is personal, holistic; embedded in relationship to each other, to self, and to the land; and is most effective when it is authentic and relevant.

 The value evident in First Peoples knowledge has also now been more formally recognized in the revisions of the BC curricula.
 In an early document in the transformation process, the BC Ministry of Education indicated that “[c]urriculum writers need to consider the First Peoples principles of learning.
 The Ministry needs to ensure that First Nations ways of knowing are respected in all curriculum areas” (British Columbia Ministry of Education, 2012).
 As the FPPL gain prominence in discussions about education in BC, more and more educators are interested in developing a greater understanding of them, and what implications they (along with other forms of Indigenous knowledge) can have for our practice in classrooms and schools.